Framework Support

 TypeScript configuration

-LogicStamp does not currently merge your project’s tsconfig.json into the parser Project.
+LogicStamp does not currently merge your project’s full tsconfig.json into the parser Project.
 That means:

 • Strictness and JSX: Extraction uses a built-in option set, not your repo’s strict or jsx compiler choice.